Centers for Disease Prevention & Control’s (CDC) new recommendations for COVID-19 vaccines

 If two shots are necessary, how will people know when to get their second shot?

-The Pfizer, Moderna and AstraZeneca vaccines require two doses, given a set number of days apart.
+The Pfizer and Moderna vaccines require two doses, given a set number of days apart.
 It is important to know when a person received the first dose of vaccine, and which vaccine, to ensure they receive the second dose of the same vaccine at the right time.
 The shot you take, and when you need the second dose, is health information that is carefully managed to protect your privacy.
-North Carolina will use a secure data system called the COVID-19 Vaccine Management System (CVMS) to manage vaccinations.
+North Carolina uses a secure data system called the COVID-19 Vaccine Management System (CVMS) to manage vaccinations.
 When a person gets a first dose, they will be given information on when to come back for a second dose and asked to make a second appointment.
 They will also be given a card with information about which vaccine they got for their first dose and the date of that dose.

 How much will the vaccines cost?

 The COVID-19 vaccine will be available to everyone for free, whether or not you have health insurance.
 The federal government is purchasing the vaccines.

 Will people who have been vaccinated still need to be quarantined?

 - If you’ve had close contact with someone who has COVID-19, you should get tested 5-7 days after your exposure, even if you don’t have symptoms.
 You should also wear a mask indoors in public for 14 days following exposure or until your test result is negative.

 - If you have symptoms of COVID-19, you should get tested and stay home and away from others.

 - If your test result is positive, isolate at home for 10 days.

 Do people who have had COVID-19 still need to be vaccinated?